RouEmpire/the-creative-media-note/pages/Vue JS.md

-- Vue JS is the JavaScript for Front End Development, it's make HTML elements dynamic
+- Vue JS is the JavaScript framework for Front End Development, it's make HTML elements dynamic
 - # Class 1
 	- ## Setup Environment for learing
 		- In order to set up **Vue JS** we have to make 2 files, `index.html` and `App.js`